Word Family - Four

 Teaser

-four, tesseract, square, squadron, quarter, Tetris, quarantine
+four, tesseract, squadron, square, quarter, Tetris, quarantine

 Full Text

-• Proto-Indo-European *kʷetwóres oblique stem *kʷetwr-, feminine stem *kʷétesr- [1]
+• Proto-Indo-European *kʷetwóres

 • Albanian katër